+254 0750 927 232 clientservices@chiromohg.co.ke info@chiromohg.co.ke

 • Specific Phobias: Specific phobias are intense fears of particular objects or situations, such as heights, spiders, or flying, which can trigger significant anxiety and avoidance behavior.

-Signs and Symptoms of Anxiety
+Signs and Symptoms

 • Persistent worrying or rumination